Corwen railway station: New station (Llangollen Railway)

 The first stage of the project saw the extension of the line to a temporary station at Corwen East, which opened in October 2014.
 There was a formal opening ceremony on St David's Day, 1 March 2015, followed by the first full season of trains.
-Corwen last saw main line passenger trains in 1964.
-As a final stage, in early 2019 the temporary structure at Corwen East was removed and the line is being extended a further 200 metres to the new permanent station, Corwen Central, constructed next to the town's main car park.
-The new station features an island platform with two platform edges (accessed via a pedestrian underpass), a headshunt, and a small siding on the same alignment as, and accessed from, the run-round loop.
-The new station is planned to open in 2023.
+As a final stage, in early 2019 the temporary structure at Corwen East was removed and the line was extended a further 200 metres to the new permanent station, constructed next to the town's main car park.
+The new station opened on 2 June 2023.
+It features an island platform with two platform edges (accessed via a pedestrian underpass), a headshunt, and a small siding on the same alignment as, and accessed from, the run-round loop.